nilleb/ccguard/README.md

 ## display code coverage trends

+What a better feedback loop than measuring the work you have accomplished?

 ```sh
 python ccguard/ccguard_log.py
 ```

 ## synchronize repositories

+The use case being: you wish to use ccguard as pre-commit.
+Your team already has some references.
+Then you could be interested in sharing them.

 ```sh
 # upload the report to a distant redis repository